fuzzymfx/fuzzymfx.github.io/content/posts/unfollowall.md

 ---
-title: "Unfollow in LinkedIn: Scripts to Unfollow everyone"
+title: "Scripts to Unfollow everyone on LinkedIn"
 date: "29-04-2023"
 description: "A linkedin script to remove all your followings :D, and check your following to connection ratio."
 tag: "tech"